awsdocs/amazon-redshift-developer-guide/doc_source/t_Analyzing_tables.md

 FROM predicate_column_info;
 ```

-Suppose you run the following query against the LISTING table\.
+Suppose that you run the following query against the LISTING table\.
 Note that LISTID, LISTTIME, and EVENTID are used in the join, filter, and group by clauses\.

 ```
 select s.buyerid,l.eventid, sum(l.totalprice)